 Wulai Atayal Museum Introduction

-Wulai was once the living settlement of the Atayal people, who are the true owners of Wulai.
-The establishment of the Atayal Cultural Museum in Wulai, the only mountainous area in New Taipei City, is particularly significant.
-The carefully curated exhibitions provide a comprehensive view of the Atayal people's food, clothing, housing, and cultural philosophy, thus introducing the history and lifestyle of the Atayal people.
-The first floor displays artifacts related to the origins, migrations, and hunting practices of the Atayal, as well as the natural ecology of the Wulai area.
-The second floor features an introduction to traditional facial tattoos, which hold great importance in Atayal culture; only men and women with hunting and weaving skills are eligible for facial tattoos and marriage.
-The third floor showcases the daily utensils and traditional crafts of the Atayal people.
-On weekends, performances of songs and dances by local Atayal people can be enjoyed, and DIY courses such as glass bead stringing, Atayal weaving, and bracelet making are available.
+Wulai was originally a living settlement of the Atayal people, who are the true inhabitants of Wulai.
+The establishment of the Atayal Cultural Museum in "Wulai," the only mountainous area in New Taipei City, is particularly significant.
+The carefully curated exhibitions provide a comprehensive overview of the Atayal people's lifestyle, including their food, clothing, housing, and cultural philosophy.
+Thus, the Atayal Cultural Museum introduces the history and living conditions of the Atayal people.
+The first floor displays artifacts related to the origins, migration, and hunting of the Atayal people, as well as the natural ecology of the Wulai area.
+The second floor features an introduction to traditional facial tattooing, which is an extremely important ritual in Atayal culture.
+Only men and women with hunting and weaving skills are eligible for facial tattooing and marriage.
+The third floor showcases the living utensils and traditional crafts of the Atayal people.
+On holidays, visitors can enjoy performances of local Atayal songs and dances, and participate in DIY courses such as glass bead stringing, Atayal weaving, and bracelet making.